-Today’s second team review is from Alison, she blogs here http://alisonwilliamswriting.wordpress.com/
+Today’s team review is from Alison, she blogs here https://alisonwilliamswriting.wordpress.com/

 Alison has been reading An Empty Vessel by J. J. Marsh

 This is such a captivating novella.
 The author clearly and without sentimentality tells the story of poor Nancy, misunderstood and downtrodden, overlooked by almost everyone in her life.
 Unattractive and ungainly, Nancy’s options in life are limited, but she pulls herself up, and is successful at what she does.
 Now she finds herself in a cell, about to be hung for murder.